top of page

 2 min read

-Laws of Leadership: Humphrey's Law
+Laws of Leadership: Brandolini's Law

 Mac Davis